c3c1l1a/Koji-image-puzzle-game/README.md

-# Dodge Game
+# Space Blast

-A simple game based on avoiding incoming objects!
-You get points for every enemy that gets to the bottom of the screen!
-How long can you last?
+Blast your way through space blocks!
+Each shot decreases their number.

+You get score based on enemy starting number.

 ## Getting Started
 Main code is in *frontend/app/index.js*